OtleyMakerSpace/temperature-logger/README.md

 Reads a USB serial temperature sensor and logs the data.

-The temperature sensor consists of an Arduino running "some code" (where?) and a DS18B20 digital temperature sensor.
+The temperature sensor consists of an Arduino and a DS18B20 digital temperature sensor.

+Arduino code is available [here](https://github.com/DavidFrankland/arduino-serial-ds18b20-fan-control)

 ## Configuration